transferwise/tw-leader-selector/README.md

 ### Distributed lock

-Even when the library is named as leader selector, it can be used just for distributed locking.
+Even when the library is named as "leader selector", it can be used just for distributed locking as well.
+> Actually the leader selector is just a fancy implementation around a distributed lock.

 ```java
 @Autowired